SyntaxError-PEBKAC/ducksteps/README.md

 - Python
 - Chocolatey
 - ccache
-- Firefox Nightly(64-bit)
+- Firefox ESR(64-bit)

-**Todo (Though I'm just happy/relieved/anxious it runs at all at the moment lol!):
-- Rename Nightly to ducksteps.
-- Compress EXE further cause I'm a nerd.
-- Create icon image.
-- Customize installer EXE text and images.
-- Move source codebase to REFS storage on my PC for faster builds.
-- Change codebase to Extended Support Release for a monthly release schedule.
+**Todo List:

-- Automate the build, compression, & upload process.
+- Automate the build, compression, & upload process further.
+- Create better icon imageset.
 - Make the duck waddle even faster?

-**Legal
+**Legal Mumbo Jumbo
 - ducksteps is an unofficial build.
 “Firefox” and Mozilla logos are Mozilla trademarks; ducksteps is not affiliated with or endorsed by Mozilla.